-Exemption Explanation A person who was already a qualified teacher on 7 May 1999.
+References in Schedule 1 10 Exemption Explanation Para 1 A person who was already a qualified teacher on 7 May 1999.
 A teacher who gained QTS on or before 7 May 1999 (even if they did not take up their first post until after September 1999).
-A person currently undertaking a period of induction.
+Para 2 A person currently undertaking a period of induction.
 A teacher who is serving their induction period in a permitted setting, including periods which have been extended (including those who have completed an induction period in England or Wales and are awaiting the decision of the appropriate body).
-A person waiting for the outcome of an appeal having not performed satisfactorily against the relevant standards.
+Para 3 A person waiting for the outcome of an appeal having not performed satisfactorily against the relevant standards.
 A teacher who is waiting for the outcome of an appeal against a decision that they have failed to perform satisfactorily against the relevant standards.
-A person employed on a short-term supply basis, without undertaking induction.
+Para 4 A person employed on a short- term supply basis, without undertaking induction.
 A teacher who is employed as a short-term supply teacher (working periods of less than one term).
-This can only be done for five years after the date of award of QTS.
-A person employed part-time as a supply teacher whilst also undertaking induction.
+This can only be done during the first five years following the award of QTS.
+Para 5 A person employed part-time as a supply teacher whilst also undertaking induction.
 A teacher who is employed as a short-term supply teacher on a part-time basis but who is concurrently serving induction.
 Please note that the five-year limit (see above) does not apply to teachers in this situation.
-A person who has satisfactorily completed induction, probation, or the equivalent in certain other countries.
-The countries are Wales, Scotland, Northern Ireland, Gibraltar, Jersey, Guernsey, Isle of Man, and Ministry of Defence (MoD) Schools in Germany or Cyprus (these are known as MoD Schools, and were formally known as Service Children's Education (or SCE) Schools).
-A person who trained in England, and then subsequently first worked as a teacher in Wales (before 2003).
-A teacher who gained QTS in England on or after 7 May 1999 but before 1 April 2003, and who, subsequently, took up their first post in Wales and who has served at least two terms towards their induction.
+Para 6, 9, 11, 12, 13, 14, 20 A person who has satisfactorily completed induction, probation, or the equivalent in certain other countries.
+The countries are Wales, Northern Ireland, Gibraltar, Jersey, Guernsey, Isle of Man, and in Ministry of Defence Schools located outside of the United Kingdom.